 To ensure that the Off-site Levy Bylaw and charges are current, The City has historically reviewed them every five years.
 This helps us incorporate changes in infrastructure needs and costs, changes to legislation, or respond to changes in the economy or pace of development.
 The most recent bylaw was adopted in January 2016.

 In 2020, we began a review of the off-site levy methodologies and inputs.
-Building on the 2016 Off-Site Levy Principles, with updates for our current context, we worked with stakeholders to develop Principles for a new Off-Site Levy.
+Building on the 2016 Off-Site Levy Principles, with updates for our current context, we worked with partners to develop Principles for a new Off-Site Levy.

 Sign up to receive updates and opportunities to get involved

 - Shared cost, shared benefit, shared risk

 - Collaborative and consultative